CoinFabrik/alex-lisalab-io-docs/developers/contracts/token-vliabtc.md

 \begin{equation} \textrm{User Shares} = \frac{\textrm{vLiaBTC Balance}}{\textrm{vLiaBTC Total Supply}} \; \cdot \; \textrm{Vaulted Shares} \end{equation}
 $$

-as the general equation that relates the `LiaBTC` shares (which represent the `LiaBTC` amount that the user had initially wrapped) and the corresponding `vLiaBTC` balance.
+as the general equation that relates the `LiaBTC` shares (representing the `LiaBTC` amount that the user initially wrapped) and the corresponding `vLiaBTC` balance.

-In many DeFi protocols, the amount of wrapped tokens minted equals the rebasing token's shares.
-In such cases, the **Vaulted Shares** equal the total circulating supply of the wrapped token (**vLiaBTC Total Supply**), resulting in
+In many DeFi protocols, the amount of wrapped tokens minted equals the rebasing token's shares exchanged.
+In such cases, the **Vaulted Shares** equal the total circulating supply of the wrapped token (**vLiaBTC Total Supply**), simplifying the equation to:

 $$
 \textrm{User Shares} = \textrm{vLiaBTC Balance}.
 $$

+This scenario is a specific case of equation (2), showing that both approaches are functionally equivalent.

 [sip010]: https://github.com/stacksgov/sips/blob/main/sips/sip-010/sip-010-fungible-token-standard.md
 [liabtc]: token-liabtc.md